Xilinx/xacc/docs/publications.md

         <td>Linghao Song <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://dl.acm.org/doi/abs/10.1145/3490422.3502357">Paper</a></td>
-        <td>Sparse-Matrix Dense-Matrix multiplication (SpMM) is the key operator for a wide range of applications including scientific computing,
-graph processing, and deep learning.
+        <td>Sparse-Matrix Dense-Matrix multiplication (SpMM) is the key operator for a wide range of applications including scientific computing, graph processing, and deep learning.
 Architecting accelerators for SpMM is faced with three challenges – (1) the random memory accessing and unbalanced load in processing because of random distribution of elements in sparse matrices, (2) inefficient data handling of the large matrices which can not be fit on-chip, and (3) a non-general-purpose accelerator design where one accelerator can only process a fixed-size problem.
-In this paper, we present Sextans, an accelerator for generalpurpose SpMM processing.
+In this paper, we present Sextans, an accelerator for general purpose SpMM processing.
 Sextans accelerator features (1) fast random access using on-chip memory, (2) streaming access to offchip large matrices, (3) PE-aware non-zero scheduling for balanced workload with an II=1 pipeline, and (4) hardware flexibility to enable prototyping the hardware once to support SpMMs of different size as a general-purpose accelerator.
 We leverage high bandwidth memory (HBM) for the efficient accessing of both sparse and dense matrices.
 In the evaluation, we present an FPGA prototype Sextans which is executable on a Xilinx U280 HBM FPGA board and a projected prototype Sextans-P with higher bandwidth competitive to V100 and more frequency optimization.
 We conduct a comprehensive evaluation on 1,400 SpMMs on a wide range of sparse matrices including 50 matrices from SNAP and 150 from SuiteSparse.
 We compare Sextans with NVIDIA K80 and V100 GPUs.
-Sextans achieves a 2.50x geomean speedup over K80 GPU and Sextans-P achieves a 1.14x geomean speedup over V100 GPU (4.94x over K80). <br><b>Note</b>: Notes quoted from paper</td>
+Sextans achieves a 2.50x geomean speedup over K80 GPU and Sextans-P achieves a 1.14x geomean speedup over V100 GPU (4.94x over K80). <br><b>Note</b>: Notes quoted from paper. </td>
     </tr>
     <tr>
         <td>RapidStream: Parallel Physical Implementation of FPGA HLS Designs</td>
         <td>Licheng Guo <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://doi.org/10.1145/3490422.3502361">Paper</a></td>
-        <td>FPGAs require a much longer compilation cycle than conventional
-computing platforms like CPUs.
+        <td>FPGAs require a much longer compilation cycle than conventional computing platforms like CPUs.
 In this paper, we shorten the overall compilation time by co-optimizing the HLS compilation (C-to-RTL) and the back-end physical implementation (RTL-to-bitstream).
 We propose a split compilation approach based on the pipelining flexibility at the HLS level, which allows us to partition designs for parallel placement and routing then stitch the separate partitions together.
 We outline a number of technical challenges and address them by breaking the conventional boundaries between different stages of the traditional FPGA tool flow and reorganizing them to achieve a fast end-to-end compilation.
 Our research produces RapidStream, a parallelized and physicalintegrated compilation framework that takes in an HLS dataflow program in C/C++ and generates a fully placed and routed implementation.
 When tested on the Xilinx U250 FPGA with a set of realistic HLS designs, RapidStream achieves a 5-7× reduction in compile time and up to 1.3× increase in frequency when compared to a commercial-off-the-shelf toolchain.
 In addition, we provide preliminary results using a customized open-source router to reduce the compile time up to an order of magnitude in the cases with lower performance requirements. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
     <tr>
         <td>Accelerating SSSP for Power-Law Graphs</td>
         <td>Yuze Chi <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://doi.org/10.1145/3490422.3502358">Paper</a></td>
-        <td>The single-source shortest path (SSSP) problem is one of the most
-important and well-studied graph problems widely used in many application domains, such as road navigation, neural image reconstruction, and social network analysis.
-Although we have known various SSSP algorithms for decades, implementing one for largescale power-law graphs efficiently is still highly challenging today, because ① a work-efficient SSSP algorithm requires priority-order traversal of graph data, ② the priority queue needs to be scalable both in throughput and capacity, and ③ priority-order traversal requires extensive random memory accesses on graph data.
+        <td>The single-source shortest path (SSSP) problem is one of the most important and well-studied graph problems widely used in many application domains, such as road navigation, neural image reconstruction, and social network analysis.
+Although we have known various SSSP algorithms for decades, implementing one for large scale power-law graphs efficiently is still highly challenging today, because ① a work-efficient SSSP algorithm requires priority-order traversal of graph data, ② the priority queue needs to be scalable both in throughput and capacity, and ③ priority-order traversal requires extensive random memory accesses on graph data.
 In this paper, we present SPLAG to accelerate SSSP for powerlaw graphs on FPGAs.
 SPLAG uses a coarse-grained priority queue (CGPQ) to enable high-throughput priority-order graph traversal with a large frontier.
 To mitigate the high-volume random accesses, SPLAG employs a customized vertex cache (CVC) to reduce off-chip memory access and improve the throughput to read and update vertex data.
-Experimental results on various synthetic and realworld datasets show up to a 4.9× speedup over state-of-the-art SSSP accelerators, a 2.6× speedup over 32-thread CPU running at 4.4 GHz, and a 0.9× speedup over an A100 GPU that has 4.1× power budget and 3.4× HBM bandwidth.
+Experimental results on various synthetic and real world datasets show up to a 4.9× speedup over state-of-the-art SSSP accelerators, a 2.6× speedup over 32-thread CPU running at 4.4 GHz, and a 0.9× speedup over an A100 GPU that has 4.1× power budget and 3.4× HBM bandwidth.
 Such a high performance would place SPLAG in the 14th position of the Graph 500 benchmark for data intensive applications (the highest using a single FPGA) with only a 45 W power budget.
 SPLAG is written in high-level synthesis C++ and is fully parameterized, which means it can be easily ported to various different FPGAs with different configurations. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
     <tr>
         <td>Pyxis: An Open-Source Performance Dataset of Sparse Accelerators</td>
         <td>Linghao Song <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://arxiv.org/abs/2110.04280">Paper</a></td>
-        <td>Customized accelerators provide gains of performance
-and efficiency in specific domains of applications.
+        <td>Customized accelerators provide gains of performance and efficiency in specific domains of applications.
 Sparse data structures and/or representations exist in a wide range of applications.
 However, it is challenging to design accelerators for sparse applications because no architecture or performance-level analytic models are able to fully capture the spectrum of the sparse data.
 Accelerator researchers rely on real execution to get precise feedback for their designs.
 In this work, we present PYXIS, a performance dataset for customized accelerators on sparse data.
 PYXIS collects accelerator designs and real execution performance statistics.
 Currently, there are 73.8 K instances in PYXIS.
 PYXIS is open-source, and we are constantly growing PYXIS with new accelerator designs and performance statistics.
 PYXIS can be a benefit to researchers in the fields of accelerator, architecture, performance, algorithm and many related topics. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
 </table>